FAQs for Students

 2For NSHE purposes, a school official is determined to have legitimate educational interest if the information requested is necessary for that official to (a) perform appropriate tasks that are specified in his or her position description or by a contract agreement; (b) perform a task related to a student’s education; (c) perform a task related to the discipline of a student; (d) provide a service or benefit relating to the student or student’s family such as health care, counseling, job placement, or financial.

 Under FERPA, it is also your right as a student to authorize UNLV to release your student education records to a third party1.
-This can be done by filling out the Authorization to Release Confidential Information form.
+This can by done by filling out the Third Party Release Form in your Student Center in MyUNLV.
+For more information, please view the Third Party Release Form instructions.

 1Third party could be anyone or any organization the student allows access to their educational records.